ricmac/Cybercultural/src/posts/on-selling-your-website.md

 Again, I will explain all of this in the remainder of my memoir.
 But in short, I felt that selling my company at the end of 2011, to SAY Media, was the right decision at that time.
 I was confident — or maybe just hopeful? — that SAY Media would follow through on their promises and help me scale RWW.

 Well, there’s a saying: “history will be the judge of that.”
-And the past 11-12 years of RWW’s history has not been good.
-You can read [my post about ClickOut](https://ricmac.org/2024/04/29/why-clickout-media-a-gambling-pr-company-bought-readwrite/) for a summary of what I think of the various owners RWW has had during that time.
+And the past 11-12 years of ReadWrite’s history has not been good.
 But maybe you’re more interested in my answer to this question: **do I regret selling RWW?**

 The honest answer is that as every year passes, the more I regret letting go of the tech blog I started in 2003 and grew into a thriving small business.
 The thing I most regret is not giving more consideration to turning RWW into a lifestyle business.
 I wish I hadn’t been drawn into the Silicon Valley mindset of ‘scale at all costs’.
-I address this in chapter 15 of my book; but we’re currently only in chapter 10, and I think I need to reveal my thoughts on it now, given this current ClickOut drama.
+I address this in chapter 15 of my book; but we’re currently only in chapter 10, and I think I need to reveal my thoughts on it now.

 Here’s what I wrote in chapter 15, which is set in April 2010.
 At this point, RWW was still growing strongly.